Skip to main content

 How to handle a smoke damage insurance claim — testing, remediation standards, coverage, the new Smoke Damage Recovery Act, and common insurer tactics.

-Wildfire smoke can render an entire vintage worthless without burning a single vine.
-Learn how smoke taint is detected, which insurance covers it at each stage from vine to barrel, and why most vineyard owners are underinsured for this specific peril.
+Wildfire smoke can ruin a vintage without burning a vine.
+How smoke taint is detected, what insurance covers each stage, and why vineyards are underinsured.

 Special Limits of Liability: The Silent Traps in Every Homeowner Policy